fabiomurilogabriel/car-auction/README.md

 We chose consistency over availability because duplicate auctions would be a disaster.
 If someone tries to create an auction and the other region is unreachable, we'd rather fail the request than risk having two auctions for the same vehicle.
 Better safe than sorry.

 **Placing Bids - It Depends**
-- *Local bids (same region):* Strong consistency (CP) - these get processed immediately with full ACID transactions
+- *Local bids (same region):* Strong consistency (CP) - these get processed immediately, but if we have a partition, we might reject them
 - *Cross-region bids:* Availability (AP) - during network partitions, we queue these bids and process them later.
 Users get a "bid received" confirmation, and we sort everything out when the network heals

 **Ending Auctions (CP - Strong Consistency)**